 Another idea is to keep an eye out well in advance so that you can jump on any great sales or discounts on your favourite stroller!

 Sometimes it can seem overwhelming to decide on which stroller is best for your baby.
-Now you know what to consider when buying a stroller.
+Now you know what to look for in a stroller.
 Take some time to think about who, where, and how you’ll be using it and I’m sure you’ll be able to narrow down your options and make the right purchase.

-Once the research is done, be sure to go to the stores to test them out!
+Once the research is done, be sure to go to the stores to test the strollers out!
 Even if you want to purchase a stroller second-hand, make sure you’ve done a test drive on several models to make sure it really is right for you.

 Lastly, see if the company offers quality customer support and look online to check reviews to ensure there are no major concerns reported by previous customers.